 Who is the real enemy?

 It has become increasingly impossible to ignore the cries of injustice rattling the chambers of the American criminal justice system.
 We lock up our citizens at a rate so high that even the most oppressive regimes in the world can’t compare.
-The Drug War has decimated poor and minority communities, racial profiling has lead to discrimination at virtually every level of the system, and those with money and power continue to use their resources to avoid punishment while poor defendants suffer the harshest penalties of the law.
+The Drug War has decimated poor and minority communities, racialized policies have lead to discrimination at virtually every level of the criminal justice system, and those with money and power continue to use their resources to avoid punishment while poor defendants suffer the harshest penalties of the law.

 In response to the injustice and fiery protests, we have stereotyped each other into oblivion.
 On the one side is “Team Oppressed.”
 They are the ones who stand for the poor.
-They post on Twitter with hashtags like #Ferguson and wield signs that say “Kick Out the Cops.”
+They post on Twitter with hashtags like #Ferguson and wield signs that say “All Cops Are Bastards.”
 On the other side is “Team Authority.”
 They are the ones who #backtheblue and defend law-and-order.
 They shake their heads at race-baiters and post moving stories on Facebook about police heroism and acts of service.

 The problem is that we have drawn the battle lines completely wrong.
 Imagine yourself at the checkout of a grocery store.
 The card reader is malfunctioning for the customer in front of you.
 The customer argues with the cashier for several minutes, and the cashier becomes increasingly annoyed.
 He politely implies that the customer doesn’t know what she’s talking about, so she returns the compliment and implies that the cashier doesn’t know how to do his job.
 After a few minutes of bickering, the customer curses him out, marches away, and files a formal complaint with management.